-Expressions of Interest will be reviewed by the Cultural Development Fund Expert Advisory Panel.
-If the panel considers that your proposal could make a significant contribution to the aims and outcomes of the fund, you will be informed by Monday 19 September 2022 and invited to submit a full application.
+Development Fund Expert Advisory Panel (see page 59).
+If the panel considers that your proposal could make a significant contribution to the aims and outcomes (see page 17) of the fund, you will be informed by Monday 19 September 2022 and invited to submit a full application.
 If you are invited to make an application you will have until midday on Friday 18 November 2022 in which to submit your full application and the mandatory supporting documents required, as detailed in this guidance document.